PapaCharlie9/insane-limits/README.md

 0. **smtp_ssl**

-  _true_ - mail sent using secure socket (use this only if your SMTP provider requires it)
+  _True_ - mail sent using secure socket (use this only if your SMTP provider requires it)

-  _false_ - mail sent without using secure socket
+  _False_ - mail sent without using secure socket

 0. **say_interval**